Installation

 Tautulli can be installed on most Linux distribution using a Snap package.

-1. Select your Linux distribution at the bottom of the to install snapd.
+Select your Linux distribution at the bottom of the Tautulli Snapcraft page to install

 The following installation method is not recommended.